eventum/eventum/System-Admin/System-Admin:-Become-Super-Administrator.md

 ```

 The PROJECT_ID_HERE is the ID of the project in which this user is
 supposed to be an administrator under.
-Please let me know if that works.
- Be aware that Eventum 1.5.2 has a bug that can potentially break your administrator user privileges again.
-I recommend upgrading to 1.5.3